-Exclusive Interview with the Writer and Editor of “How to Draw Zombies”on May 10, 2010 at 4:54 am
+Exclusive Interview with the Writer and Editor of “How to Draw Zombies”

 I got the opportunity to have an Exclusive E-Mail Interview with Merrie Destefano, the Writer and Editor of the incredible art book “How to Draw Zombies.”
 More about Merrie can be found here on her blog.